*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Let’s start with the most obvious difference between minivans and SUVs: size.
 Now, I’m not talking about the size of your ego (although that’s definitely a factor for some SUV drivers), but rather the physical dimensions of the vehicle.

 When it comes to length, width, and height, minivans tend to be larger than SUVs.
 This translates to more interior space and a roomier ride for passengers.
-Minivans offer excellent passenger and cargo space (which I will cover in the next section).
+Minivans offer excellent passenger space for seating and cargo space (which I will cover in the next section).

-In fact, most minivans can comfortably seat up to eight people, while the average SUV only seats about seven.
+In fact, most minivans have seating that can comfortably seat up to eight people, while average SUVs offer seating for about seven people.

-Those 7 seats in most SUVs are pretty small as well.
-So if you are trying to fit 7 adults in most SUVs they will fit… but they will be far from comfortable.
+The seating arrangement for those 7 seats in most SUVs is pretty small as well.
+So if you are trying to fit 7 adults in the seating area of most SUVs they will fit… but they will be far from comfortable.

 But don’t get too excited about that difference of an extra seat in minivans just yet either.
 Sure, you can technically fit eight people in a minivan, but try fitting eight adults in one and you’ll quickly see why it’s not a realistic option.